quixio/quix-streams/docs/tutorials/purchase-filtering/tutorial.md

 ## Our Example

-We will use a simple producer to generate some mock purchase data to be processed by our new Purchase Filtering application.
+We will use a `Source` to generate some mock purchase data to be processed by our new Purchase Filtering `Application`.